phaethonp/we-ai/readme.md

 # Data framework for ai Solutions in AEC industry
 ###  We put control in your hands with open source models
-transform the scattered processes involved in construction and development into more streamlined, assembly-line-like procedures.
+Transform the scattered processes involved in construction and development into more streamlined, assembly-line-like procedures.